Signed in as:

 Owners who are vegetarian or vegan are advised the captain and crew will require a more expansive diet.

-The good news, is that if you have the fix’ns on board, and the seas are cooperative, I make a great pasta sauce!
+The good news, is that if you have the fix’ns on board, and the seas are cooperative, I make a great red pasta sauce-- and an incredible carbonara!